sut-ai/notes/notebooks/11_temporal_probability_models/index.md

  3. **Learning**: Given an observation sequence $O$ and the set of states in the **HMM**, learn the HMM parameters $A$ and $B$.

 ### Likelihood Computation: The Forward Algorithm
-The first problem is to compute the likelihood of a particular observation sequence.
+The first problem is to compute the likelihood of a particular observation sequence [2].
 For example, given the ice-cream eating HMM, what is the probability of the sequence *3 1 3*?
 More formally:
 ***Computing Likelihood**: Given an HMM $\lambda = (A,B)$ and an observation sequence $O$, determine the likelihood $P(O|\lambda)$.*

 Let’s start with a slightly simpler situation.
 Suppose we already knew the weather and wanted to predict how much ice cream Jason would eat.
 This is a useful part of many HMM tasks.
 For a given hidden state sequence (e.g., *hot hot cold*), we can easily compute the output likelihood of *3 1 3*.